 Campers use a pedometer at camp.
-You can purchase a simple, easy to use pedometer here like the ones used at camp.
+You can purchase a simple, easy-to-use pedometer here like the ones used at camp.

-Campers may want to upgrade to a FitBit, Garmin or similar activity tracker at home.
+Campers may want to upgrade to a FitBit, Garmin, or similar activity tracker at home.
 While not necessary, if the camper would be motivated to be more active with an upgrade to an electronic activity tracker, then this might be a good investment.
-Parents could also consider this as a potential reward for successful completion of a behavior contract.
+Parents could also consider this as a potential reward for the successful completion of a behavior contract.